ZachBaird/baby-food-tracker/readme.md

 This app was an idea from my wife.
 We just started giving our son baby foods.
 My wife lamented that there are no apps to track what foods a baby likes as they start out; I resolved to give her just the tool she'll need.

+The `backend` is an Express.js REST API.
+It makes use of Mongoose.
+Most routes are protected.

+The `frontend` is a React.js app.

 ## Backend
 ### Setup